barryclark/jekyll-now/_posts/2016/2016-09-16-Stellar-Armada-Kickstarter.md

 ---
 layout: post
-title: "Stellar Armada - $1 board game"
+title: "Stellar Armada - $1 Board Game"
 description: "A full game for a buck?
 Stellar Armanda looks like it's got the goods for not a lot of cash"
 category: kickstarter
 featured: stellararmada.png